Last modified: December 16, 2020

 If you want to control the cookies that are placed on your computer or other device, you could view cookies stored on your hard drive, choose whether or not to permit cookies to be set by default by changing browser settings as provided in this Section, or delete the cookies stored on your hard drive.

-Please be aware, however, that your decision to control cookies may affect your experience of our Sites – you may not be able to access all or parts of those Sites.
-Turning cookies off, for instance, will prevent you from registering for, signing in to, and using many of the services on our Sites.
+Please be aware, however, that your decision to control cookies may affect your experience of our Site – you may not be able to access all or parts of those Site.
+Turning cookies off, for instance, will prevent you from registering for, signing in to, and using many of the services on our Site.

 The main Web browsers allow you to change your cookie settings directly through their sites.
 These settings will typically be found in the ‘options’ or ‘preferences’ menu of your browser.
 In order to understand these settings, the following links may be helpful; otherwise you should use the ‘Help’ option in your browser for more details.